Brief information of Sakya Monastery

-This monastery is a 'must see' for visitors to Tibet.
+This monastery is a 'must-see' for visitors to Tibet.
 The monastery lies 130 kilometers (80 miles) southwest of Shigatse.
-Sakya, meaning 'Grey Soil' in Tibetan since the soil surrounding it is gray; it is the central monastery of Sakyapa sect of Tibetan Buddhism.
-Its walls were painted in red, white and grey strips, which represent Manjushri, Avalokiteshvara and Vajrapani respectively.
+Sakya, meaning 'Grey Soil' in Tibetan since the soil surrounding it is gray.
+It is the central monastery of the Sakyapa sect of Tibetan Buddhism.
+Its walls were painted in red, white and grey stripes, which represent Manjushri, Avalokiteshvara, and Vajrapani respectively.
 Since the monastery has a colossal collection of highly valuable art pieces, it is deemed as the 'Second Dunhuang'.
 The Drum River divides it into the Northern Monastery and the Southern Monastery.

 The fifth Sakya Throne Holder, Drogon Chogyal Phakpa, known as Phakpa, built the Southern Monastery in 1268.
 Phakpa was the spiritual guide of Kublai khan, a Mongolian Chinese emperor who granted Phakpa secular and religious authority over Tibet.
 After Phakpa, Sakyapa ruled over 100 years in Tibet.
 The Southern Monastery remains in better condition.
 A typical Mongolian structure, the fortress-like monastery covers a space of 45,000 square meters and is surrounded by a moat, and has an outer wall and inner wall.
 With fortifications and battlements atop, it has only one entrance on the east.

-Sakya has countless murals, mostly of the Yuan dynasty (1271-1368).
+Murals, Sakya monastery has countless murals, mostly of the Yuan dynasty (1271-1368).
+There are more than 3,000 exquisite murals covering a wide range of subjects including religion, history, culture, and social life.
 Among them, murals of mandalas and former Sakya Throne Holders are the most outstanding.
 The Sakyapa sect allows marriage and its religious power is descended from paternal uncle to nephew while its political authority from father to son.
-Sakya's collection of treasures also contains 3,000 pieces of pattra sutras written in Tibetan, Chinese, Mongolian and Sanskrit which cover a wide range of knowledge; other artifacts such as seals, crowns, robes, Buddhist vessels and statues bestowed by emperors of the Yuan Dynasty are also on display there.
+Sakya's collection of treasures also contains 3,000 pieces of pattern sutras written in Tibetan, Chinese, Mongolian and Sanskrit which cover a wide range of knowledge; other artifacts such as seals, crowns, robes, Buddhist vessels and statues bestowed by emperors of the Yuan Dynasty are also on display there.